Creating a better, more mobile SAP user experience while streamlining the supply chain

 The company began with a proof of concept (POC) to mobilize inventory management.
 The effort included switching from existing equipment to iPhone 7 devices to meet facility requirements for electronic shock-sensitive equipment, meeting D1B1 compliance, and employing Siri-based voice commands to enhance the user experience.

 Switching from a 4-digit to a 6-digit PIN proved puzzling.
 “Fortunately, Neptune Software experts were there to provide content and development insight on demand so our project stayed on track,” said Boyapati.

 The pilot project was then rolled out to a small group of users within one plant.
-Business units were engaged and enthusiastic, providing good feedback and working back and forth with the development team to identify the functionality they need to be productive.
+Business units were engaged and enthusiastic, providing good feedback and working back and forth with the development team to identify the functionality they needed to be productive.
 Once employees were happy with the solution and it passed their rigorous testing process, developers were able to scale it across users and locations.

 A chance meeting with European developers for the company led to the expansion of plant maintenance projects using Neptune Software.
 “At a business partner conference, I presented a simple POC showing Neptune capabilities, and our European coworkers quickly realized a project they had spent six months on could be created faster and cheaper using our approach, ” said Boyapati.

 A bar code scanning project for inventory and warehouse management was also much simpler using Neptune Software.
 Developers were able to create a single plug-in to meet the company standards for days sales of inventory (DSI), keyback, and code-128, among other requirements.